-Another longstanding myth that continues to be perpetuated in the popular press, academic literature, and recent academic conferences I have attended is that of the Painted Prince Giolo (“Jeoly”), who several authors have posited was the “first recorded tattooed person to be exhibited in England” (Putzi 2006:14) or the “first…in Europe” (DeMello 2000:47).
-Prince Giolo was purchased in the Philippines by William Dampier in 1691 and brought to England for display in a money-making venture.
+Another longstanding myth that continues to be perpetuated in the popular press, academic literature, and recent academic conferences I have attended is that of the Painted Prince Giolo (“Jeoly”), who several authors have posited was the “first recorded tattooed person to be exhibited in England” (Putzi 2006:14) or the “first” in Europe (DeMello 2000:47).
+Prince Giolo was purchased in India (via the Philippines) by William Dampier in 1691 and brought to England for display in a money-making venture.
 His home island was recorded as the Spice Island of “Meangis” (today’s Miangis Island), located less than one hundred miles approximately due east of the southern coast of Mindanao.

 But are these aforementioned facts legitimate or the stuff of legends?

 In 1566, a tattooed Canadian Inuit woman and her unmarked child were kidnapped by French sailors in Labrador and brought to Antwerp in Belgium.
 Here, they were put on display in 1567 for money at a local tavern and handbills survive documenting the sad event.
 This woman was the first tattooed Native North American drawn from life (Sturtevant 1980), a fact that busts another widely perpetuated tattoo myth.
 For example, many past and contemporary writers (too many to enumerate here) have wrongly identified John White as the creator of the “earliest” portraits of tattooed Native North Americans (1590), Algonquian-speaking peoples he encountered in coastal North Carolina in the late sixteenth century.